GVAC & GVA Financial Policies and Procedures

 Legal Ref.: C.R.S.
 7-123-102

-The GVA Board assigns to the Principal and the GVCC Board assigns to the Chief Executive Officer overall responsibility for budget preparation, budget presentation and budget administration, but portions of this responsibility may be delegated in the discretion of the GVCC, Chief Financial Officer.
+The GVA Board assigns to the Principal and the GVAC Board assigns to the Executive Director overall responsibility for budget preparation, budget presentation and budget administration, but portions of this responsibility may be delegated in the discretion of the GVAC, Chief Financial Officer.

-Insofar as possible, the budgets adopted by the GVA and the GVCC Board shall be sufficient to implement all programs and policies that have had each Board’s approval.
+Insofar as possible, the budgets adopted by the GVA and the GVAC Board shall be sufficient to implement all programs and policies that have had each Board’s approval.

 Legal Ref.: C.R.S.
 22-44-101 through 22-44-117